 Dining Plan: One Quick Service or One Snack.

-Discount: Accepts the Tables in Wonderland card for a 20% discount and does not tack on an 18% gratuity.
+Discount: Flame Tree Barbecue accepts the Tables in Wonderland Card for a 20% discount and does not tack on an 18% gratuity.

-- Barbecue is the best Disney has to offer.
-Fresher, smokier, and more meaty than you’ll find at Fairfax Fare or Cosmic Ray’s Starlight Cafe.
+- BBQ is fesher, smokier, and more meaty than you’ll find at Fairfax Fare or Cosmic Ray’s Starlight Cafe.

 - The Baked Chicken Drumstick is a nice, unique choice for kids.

-- Two can easily share a hearty entree and the fruit plate for a healthier meal.
+- Two can easily share a hearty entree and a watermelon salad for a healthier meal.